 Social sustainability risks are risks relating to the Company's ability to continue operating in a manner that meets accepted social norms and needs over the long term.
 IPL's Zero Harm company value is prioritised above all others and the Company's ambition has been redefined to ensure that Zero Harm is a way of life not only for employees, but for other stakeholders, and extends beyond the Company to make a positive impact on the greater community.
 IPL recognises the importance of an engaged and diverse workforce on its long term sustainability, and also has measures in place to protect employees from any form of discrimination or harassment.
-The summary Sustainability Report on pages vi to x of the Annual Report discusses the Company's approach to workplace health and safety, managing, engaging and ensuring a diverse workforce and its governance of ethical conduct.
+The Sustainability section of the 2020 Annual Report discusses the Company's approach to workplace health and safety, managing, engaging and ensuring a diverse workforce and its governance of ethical conduct.

 Due to the nature of industrial explosives, industrial chemicals and fertilisers manufacturing operations, some IPL sites are located in areas where the materials handled have the potential to impact on the communities in which IPL operates.
 Additionally, the operational risks associated with the transportation and storage of the materials handled by IPL (for example, fertilisers, ammonium nitrate initiating systems, industrial chemicals and industrial explosives products) may also have the potential to impact on the local communities.
 IPL is committed to conducting its business in a socially responsible manner and has measures in place to prevent potential negative impacts on local communities which could arise.
-The Operating and Financial Review on pages 6 to 22 of the Annual Report contains a summary of the production, transportation and storage risks and the treatment strategies for these risks.
-The summary Sustainability Report on pages vi to x of the Annual Report also discusses the Company's approach to caring for the community.
+The Operating and Financial Review contains a summary of the production, transportation and storage risks and the treatment strategies for these risks.
+The summary Sustainability Report also discusses the Company's approach to caring for the community.

-In addition to the above, IPL is cognisant of the economic, environmental and social sustainability risks associated with climate change, further discussion of which can be found on pages vi to x of the Annual Report.
+In addition to the above, IPL is cognisant of the economic, environmental and social sustainability risks associated with climate change, further discussion of which can be found in the 2020 Annual Report.

-The Company's sustainability strategy, its approach, targets and performance are set out in the summary Sustainability Report on pages vi to x of the Annual Report, which includes further details of how the Company manages its governance of ethical conduct and its environmental and social impacts.
+The Company's sustainability strategy, its approach, targets and performance are set out in the Sustainability section of the 2020 Annual Report, which includes further details of how the Company manages its governance of ethical conduct and its environmental and social impacts.

-IPL also produces an online Sustainability Report in accordance with the Global Reporting Initiative Guidelines, which is available at www.incitecpivot.com.au/sustainability/ipl-online-sustainability-report.
+IPL also produces an annual Sustainability Report in accordance with the Global Reporting Initiative Guidelines, which is available at www.incitecpivot.com.au/sustainability/sustainability-report.
+The 2020 IPL Sustainability Report will be available in March 2021.